Virtualization

 From the Virtualization Hosts scaffold, click Create New

 A host can be created on any bare metal node you wish to use as a virtualization environment.
 Assign the host a name and select the node that will be used for virtualization.
 The Autostart delay can be left at the default of 5 seconds.
 You will notice that a virtual switch has already been added for each physical interface on the host.
-Keep this configuration as is; at the bottom, you can click create.
+These virtual switches will function whether or not the physical interfaces are connected - you can configure network connectivity using either direct bridge mode (with physical uplink) or routed mode (without physical uplink) as described in the Advanced Networking Architecture section.
+Click create at the bottom to proceed.

 Load the ISO onto the Host